 Driving in Istanbul

-Istanbul has a good network of highways but it also has old, narrow and extremely steep streets.
+Istanbul has a good network of highways, but it also has old, narrow and steep streets.
 Turks tend to drive fast on highways and do not always stick to road rules, so expats should be alert.

 By and large, the traffic in Istanbul is well regulated and fairly disciplined.
-Parking is not a huge problem compared to other major metropolises as there are many ‘Pay and Park’ areas available.
+Parking is not a huge problem compared to other major metropolises, as many 'Pay and Park' areas are available.

 European and US licences are valid for driving in Turkey.
 That said, it's essential to get a notarised Turkish translation of the licence when arriving and to keep both the original and the translated copy available at all times when driving.